Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 The newsletter for Self-Publishers, Authors, Readers, Reviewers, Editors and Writers!

-Welcome to the January 2026 issue of the SPARREW Newsletter!
+Welcome to the March 2026 issue of the SPARREW Newsletter!
 So glad to have you on board!

 We’ve got a great issue for you this month!